taeruh/pauli_tracker/CONTRIBUTING.md

    them) and how they conjugate the X and Z Paulis.
 2. Provide a default method in the `Tracker` trait based on the required Clifford gates (or gates derived from them).
-3. If the method is not trivial, i.e., not just one function call, and it is a single qubit gate, provide a default method for the `Pauli` trait in similar fashion.
+3. If the method is trivial, i.e., not just one function call, and it is a single qubit gate, provide a default method for the `Pauli` trait in similar fashion.
 In this case also do the following: Implement the method directly for the `Live` tracker, by calling `Pauli`s method (you probably just need to add it to the